crsl4/phylogenetics-class/lecture-notes/lecture5.md

 ### Learn@Home: Sequencing check-up
 - We understand sequencing technologies
-- We learned a bit about `phyluce` as a pipeline for phylogenomics on UCEs and about `FastQC` for QC of raw reads
-- We start thinking about data for the class project and start working on QC if needed -> beginning of work from home in your data!
+- We start thinking about data for the class project -> beginning of work from home in your data!

 ### Learning objectives